HOME CONTACT US COMING UP SOCIETY NEWS GRANTS LOOKING BACK

 Tuesday, November 19 The Conkling Family Allicent Smith will present about James C. Conkling, a lawyer and friend of Abraham Lincoln, was one of the 15 original directors of the National Lincoln Monument Association.
 Location: Springfield Art Association 700 N Fourth Street, Springfield.
 5:30pm

-Tuesday, December 10 SCHS Holiday Party Location: Inn at 835, 835 South Second Street, Springfield
+Tuesday, December 10 SCHS Holiday Party CANCELED

 2024 Cemetery Walk